Xin Xin (giant panda)

-Xin Xin is one of only three giant pandas in the Americas outside the United States.
-She is the youngest of the Mexican pandas.
+Xin Xin is the only giant panda in the world that does not belong to China.
 Xin Xin can be visited for free during normal Zoo hours.

 Xin Xin is artificially inseminated annually with sperm from Chinese panda Ling-Ling as part of a continuing effort to breed pandas in Mexico.
 Mexico's Chapultepec Zoo has had one of the most successful panda-breeding programs outside of China, with a total of eight giant pandas conceived in the zoo since the first pandas arrived in Mexico in 1975.
 This has been attributed by some to the Zoo's 7300 ft. altitude, similar to the pandas' native habitat in Sichuan, China.

 Chinese Xin Xin

 Xin Xin is also the name of a panda which was born in China on 6 August 2005.